ForrestErickson/ReleaseTimeLessons/FloodStories/LessonPlanFloods.md

 Part of the Rationalists of East Tennessee Release Time Course for the KCS.

 ## Lesson Plan, Floods
-While many ancient peoples have flood stories and creation stories involving water, this lesson plane covers only the flood stories from the near east Sumerian (Babylonian) and Hebrew (Biblical) stories.
+While many ancient peoples have flood stories and creation stories involving water, this lesson plan covers only the flood stories from the near east Sumerian (Babylonian) and Hebrew (Biblical) stories.

-### Compare and contrast the flood stories of the Epic of Gilgamesh and Genius 8
+### Compare and contrast the flood stories of the Epic of Gilgamesh and Genesis 8
 **Reading assignments:**
 * Read tablet XI of the Epic of Gilgamesh
-* Read Genius Chapter 8
+* Read Genesis Chapter 8

 **Essay question **
 Regarding these flood stories